UIC Background and Accreditation

 Accreditation

-Accreditation is the recognition that an institution maintains standards requisite for its graduates to gain admission to other reputable institutions of higher learning or to achieve credentials for professional practice.
+“Accreditation” is review of the quality of higher education institutions and programs.
+It provides the recognition that an institution maintains standards requisite for its graduates to gain admission to other reputable institutions of higher learning or to achieve credentials for professional practice.
+The federal and state governments require institutions, colleges, and or programs to be accredited in order for their students to be eligible for grants, loans, or other funds.
 The goal of accreditation is to ensure that education provided by institutions of higher education meets acceptable levels of quality.

-There are two basic types of educational accreditation, one identified as “institutional” and the other referred to as “specialized” or “programmatic.”
-Institutional accreditation normally applies to an entire institution, indicating that each of an institution’s parts is contributing to the achievement of the institution’s objectives.
-Specialized accreditation normally applies to the evaluation of programs, departments, or schools which usually are parts of a total collegiate or other postsecondary institution.
-The unit accredited may be as large as a college or school within a university or as small as a curriculum within a discipline.
-Most of the specialized accrediting agencies review units within a postsecondary institution which is accredited by one of the regional accrediting commissions.
+There are two basic types of educational accreditation- “institutional”, and “specialized” or “programmatic”.
+Institutional accreditation validates the quality of an institution as a whole and evaluates multiple aspects of an institution, including its academic offerings, governance and administration, mission, finances, and resources.
+Specialized accreditation applies to the evaluation of specific programs, departments, or schools which usually are parts of a total collegiate or other postsecondary institution.
+The unit accredited may be as large as a college or school within a university, or as small as a curriculum within a discipline.
+Most of the specialized accrediting agencies review units within a postsecondary institution, which is accredited by an institutional accrediting commission.
+All “recognized” accrediting organizations have been reviewed for quality by the Council for Higher Education Accreditation (CHEA) or the United States Department of Education (USDE).

 The Higher Learning Commission (HLC)